Axis Platform / Sheet 02 / Pivot

 Two products.
 Two engagement shapes.

-Sprint is recurring monthly across the pre-DA window.
-Blueprint is scope-priced as a fixed deliverable.
+Pivot Planning is recurring monthly across the pre-DA window.
+Pivot Ready is scope-priced as a fixed deliverable.
 They are sold separately and may run sequentially or in parallel depending on case timing.
 Working prices, last re-locked 2026·05·04.

 A$3,000 / month